andela/mrm_api/Readme.md

     export TEST_DATABASE_URL="" # Db for Testing
     export DATABASE_URL="" # Db for Production
     ```
-- Create development database,run migrations and run application.
+- To create a development database,run migrations and run application.

     -  Run the command below:
         ```